adamancer/stitch2d/README.md

 *  **-scalar**: Specifies the amount by which to resize source tiles before attempting to match features.
 Must be a decimal between 0 and 1;
    the default value is 0.5.
 Smaller values are faster but potentially less accurate.
-The mosaic itself will always use full-size tiles.
+The mosaic itself will be made from the full-sized tiles.
 *  **-threshold**: The threshold for the Lowe test.
 Must be a decimal between 0 and 1; the default value is 0.7.
 Lower values give fewer but better matches.